qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 However, neither the identify tool nor the field calculator will transform your data to the project CRS before measuring.
-If you want to achieve this, you have to use the vector analysis tool: :menuselection:`Vector --> Geometry Tools --> Export/Add Geometry Columns`.
+If you want to achieve this, you have to use the vector analysis tool: :menuselection:`Vector --> Geometry Tools --> Add Geometry Attributes...`.
 Here, measurement is by default planimetric, unless you choose the ellipsoidal measurement.

 Measure length, areas and angles interactively